 Chief is a very appealing guy.
 There was a family in the run next to us looking at a different dog, but Chief caught their eye and they were eager to meet him.
 Unfortunately, they already owned another dog and Chief would do best as the only pet in his new home.
 But Chief loves people and will give you doggy kisses!
 He is fun and sweet and doesn’t act like an older dog, so don’t let his age deter you from taking him out and getting to know him.
 Come in soon to meet Chief!

-Lucy the eight-year-old Boxer mix is such a sweetheart.
+Lucy the eleven-year-old Boxer mix is such a sweetheart.
 The first thing she did when I took her out of her kennel was to give me a doggy hug and try her best to reach up and give me doggy kisses.
 The card on her kennel says that she walks on the slower side, but I think she walks at the perfect speed if your main interest is strolling around the neighborhood.

 Merlin the six-year-old Heeler mix is a handsome bundle of energy.
 He’s one of those breeds that does best when they’re kept active.
 When I came to let Merlin out, he was literally jumping up and down in excitement–and boy, can he jump!
 Merlin quickly led the way to the off-leash run, where he had a fun time racing the dog on the other side of the fence.